gpuweb/gpuweb/proposals/bindless.md

 ### Constraints from WebGPU implementations

-In the target APIs, a call to `setBindGroup` results in a underlying API command that bakes a GPU pointer (or index in heap) in the native command buffer.
+In the target APIs, a call to `setBindGroup/setResourceTable` results in a underlying API command that bakes a GPU pointer (or index in heap) in the native command buffer.
 The APIs don't support patching these GPU pointers / indices before submitting commands to the GPU.
-This means that **`GPUBindGroups` set in an encoder cannot have their underlying API object replaced before submit.**
+This means that **`GPUBindGroups/GPUResourceTables` set in an encoder cannot have their underlying API object replaced before submit.**

 Other constraints from (some) underlying APIs are that bindings can only be updated on the device timeline, and that updates must not race with potential uses of these bindings by the GPU.
 Thi means that **Bindings cannot be overwritten before `onSubmittedWorkDone` since the last time they were visible on the queue timeline**.